Compass

 As the inverted yield curve fades, are recession concerns receding along with it?

-After being inverted for much of the last two years, the yield curve is flattening across Treasury securities of varying maturities.
+After being inverted for much of the last two years, yields are reverting to a more normal curve across Treasury securities of varying maturities.

 Start of disclosure content